 Get Ahead of the Game

-The TSA’s PreCheck, a trusted traveler program, has spread to more cities across the U.S. and is now available at more than 200 airports.
+The TSA’s PreCheck program has spread to numerous cities across the U.S. and is now available at more than 200 airports.
 Members of the program are prescreened and can whiz through security without having to take off their shoes or remove laptops from cases.
 The U.S. Customs Department’s Global Entry program is another shortcut for frequent international travelers, especially as the federal government immigration and customs lines get longer.
-Read 12 Ways to Cruise Through Customs and Immigration to learn more.
+It entitles you to skip long customs lines when returning from overseas and includes PreCheck membership.

 Personally, I have found that buying more stuff is not always the best solution to travel problems, as one of the most serious travel problems for many people is having too much stuff in the first place.
-But there are a few items that are useful enough away from the airport to justify buying mostly for the airport, including slip-on shoes, clear zip-shut sundries bags, and TSA-friendly laptop cases to help speed you through security.
+But there are a few items that are useful enough away from the airport to justify buying mostly for the airport, including slip-on shoes, reusable TSA-approved toiletry bags, and TSA-friendly laptop cases to help speed you through security.

 Before You Leave Home